Sitting across from a classmate on the second day of Law School orientation, Kenny Chiaghana, ’22, noticed something new.

-“I think that law students, just like anyone else, need to be reminded that listening is a skill,” said Dean of Students Charles Todd, who joined the Law School in late 2018 from the College, where he had served as deputy dean of students.
-“As professional students who are getting their first professional network, it's incredibly important that they form deep connections with their peers.
+“I think that law students, just like anyone else, need to be reminded that listening is a skill,” Todd said.
+“As professional students who are getting their first professional network, it’s incredibly important that they form deep connections with their peers.
 And I think the skills that they reflect on and think about in this program can help them develop a network that will stay with them for many years to come.”

 Professor William Hubbard, chair of the Law School’s diversity committee and a participant in this year’s workshop, appreciated that Hearing One Another’s exercises are based in evidence from psychology and behavioral science research.
 The workshop, he said, achieved two crucial orientation objectives.

-“One is just to build a rapport among the students—to break the ice and get comfortable, and to make friends,” said Hubbard, who graduated from the Law School in 2000 and was one of six faculty participants.
-“The other thing, which is trickier because there are so many ways to do it, and you can't do them all in a week, is to build those skills in emotional intelligence that are so important to lawyering.
+“One is just to build a rapport among the students—to break the ice and get comfortable, and to make friends,” said Hubbard, who graduated from the Law School in 2000.
+“The other thing, which is trickier because there are so many ways to do it, and you can’t do them all in a week, is to build those skills in emotional intelligence that are so important to lawyering.
 It isn’t always the emphasis of what we do in the classroom, but it is so important to being a lawyer.”

 “I want students to recognize that they are part of an incredibly diverse class of individuals who all bring something to the table,” he said.
 “Whether those individuals look like them, believe like them, think like them, live like them, or not.
 Getting to spend three years with that incredible diversity is a great privilege.
 I hope that they all recognize how special that is, and that they take getting to know this new community very seriously.”

-“Part of effective communication is sharing things about yourself,” said Hubbard, who met students at the workshop who would ultimately end up in his Civil Procedure class.
+“Part of effective communication is sharing things about yourself,” said Hubbard, who had the students he met in the workshop in his fall quarter Civil Procedure class.
 “It’s good to try to be a little more open when you’re getting to know people, and to get to know them on more than a superficial level.
 That was a really useful takeaway.”

 The exercise led Chiaghana to see his classmates more fully as they shared pieces of themselves.
-For instance, a quiet demeanor didn’t mean a person was unapproachable or unfriendly, he realized.
+For instance, a quiet demeanor didn’t mean a person was unapproachable or unfriendly, he said.